 The purchase prices of Pelesys and Luftfartsskolen AS are mainly allocated to goodwill and intangible assets.
-The net assets, including intangibles, arising from these acquisitions are included in Civil Aviation Training Solutions segment.
-The purchase price allocations are preliminary as at September 30, 2019.
+The net assets, including intangibles, arising from the acquisitions of Pelesys and Luftfartsskolen AS are included in Civil Aviation Training Solutions segment.
+The purchase price allocations are preliminary as at December 31, 2019.